|

 paper towels, long-nosed pliers

-A very common call I get on Whirlpool-built direct
+A very common call we get on Whirlpool-built direct

 drive washers, and one of very few problems they have, is that the machine